Introduction

 - Developed and debugged telescope drivers and control software in C. Worked

-with the Linux kernel, numerous pipes, and command-line tools.
+with the Linux kernel, POSIX pipes, and command-line tools.

 - Built data analysis software in Python 2.7 with numpy and